bridgetownrb/bridgetown/bridgetown-website/src/_docs/datafiles.md

 </ul>
 ```
 {% endraw %}
+{% end %}

 ## Merging Site Data into Resource Data

-New for Bridgetown 1.2: for easier access to data in your templates whether that data comes from the resource directly or from data files, you can use [front matter](/docs/front-matter/) to specify a data path for merging into the resource.
+For easier access to data in your templates whether that data comes from the resource directly or from data files, you can use [front matter](/docs/front-matter/) to specify a data path for merging into the resource.

 Define a front matter variable in a resource like so: